Careers information for prospective students

 Choosing and applying for a course

 The University's courses pages provide full details of courses, applications and student life at Bath.
-You can contact admissions staff with enquiries on 01225 383019 or email email@example.com.
+You can contact admissions staff with enquiries.
+Their contact details can be found on the University's contact page.
 Admissions staff can also refer you to staff in academic departments as needed, for example with queries related to course content.

 For one-to-one advice about choosing and applying for a course: